 The Company incurs incremental costs of obtaining contracts with customers.
 Incremental costs of obtaining contracts, which include commissions paid as a result of obtaining contracts with customers, are capitalized to the extent that the Company expects to recover such costs.
 Capitalized costs are amortized in a pattern that is consistent with the Company's transfer to the customer of the related goods and services.
-Such costs are recorded in Other long term assets and were \$158 as of December 31, 2021.
-Capitalized costs were not material for the year ended December 31, 2020.
+Such costs were not material during the years ended December 31, 2020 and 2019.